How To Turn Off iMessage On Your Mac

 4. Toggle off “Play Sound for Notification”

-With both these options turned off you should receive notifications but they should be silenced and not make a sound.
+With both these options turned off you should receive iMessage notifications but they should be silenced and not make a sound.

 Temporarily Disable iMessage Notifications on Mac